Lists

 Mars: US, one of the world's biggest private companies which has grown into a global outfit with six business segments including Chocolate, Petcare, Wrigley Gum and Confections, Food, Drinks and Symbioscience.

-Marsh & McLennan: US, the premier global professional services firm providing advice and solutions in risk, strategy and human capital.
+US, a global professional services firm providing advice and solutions in risk, strategy and human capital.
+Owns the Mercer business in Australia which is big in superannuation and financial administration.

 Maxxium: Dutch, Maxxium Worldwide is responsible for the sales, local marketing and distribution of ABSOLUT Vodka, The Famous Grouse Scotch Whisky, Jim Beam Bourbon and Rémy Martin Cognac.